brando56894/Dungeon-Quest/README.md

 # Dungeon-Quest

 This is a roll and move style game I had originally created as a final project for my Python class at Rutgers University in New Brunswick,  NJ.
-With the help of Masa-Yume, it has morphed into something more complex than I could have ever imagined.
+With the help of another contributor named Masa-Yume, it has morphed into something more complex than I could have ever imagined.

 ####Dependencies
 * dill (obtained via pip)